timdubbins/scroll-reverse/README.md

 # Scroll Reverse

 Reverses the scroll direction on macOS.
 Useful if like to change this setting when switching between using the trackpad and a mouse.

-__To run this script from the dock:__

-Open main.scpt in Script Editor
+You can set the scroll direction via the command line with the following (choosing either true or false)
+`defaults write NSGlobalDomain com.apple.swipescrolldirection -bool true/false`
+However this requires a logout/login to take effect.

+Running this script toggles the scroll direction via System Preferences and so the effects are immediate.

+# Add To Dock

-Rename the file and save as Application (holding Option-key, File > Save As)
-Add your app to the Accessibility list in System Preferences > Security & Privacy > Privacy
-Drag the new file from Finder into the dock
+To add this script to the dock, open `scroll-reverse.scpt` in Script Editor and save as `Application` Add this new app to the Accessibility list (System Preferences > Security & Privacy > Privacy) Drag the new file to the dock

-__To change the icon from it's default:__

-Open icon.png (or an image of your choosing) in Preview
-Copy the image (Cmd + A, followed by Cmd + V)
-Right-click on the app in Finder and select 'Get Info'
-Left-click on the default image in the top left corner to select it
-Paste the new image in it's place with Cmd + V
-Clicking on the app in the dock will update the icon image.
-And reverse the direction of your scrolling :ok_hand:
+You can change the app icon by right-clicking to `Get Info` and then pasting an image onto the default image.